freerange/trello-reports/README.md

-## Trello archived cards
+## Trello Reports

-Ruby script that displays Trello cards archived within a given date range.
+Ruby scripts for generating reports for a Trello board.

-We use it to get an overview of the cards that we completed in the last week.
+We created these scripts to help us work out which cards we've finished or worked on in a given week to help us write the week notes.

 ### Prerequisites